 Lightbox Jewelry is a well-known lab-grown diamond jewelry brand created by De Beers Jewellers, who once controlled almost the entire global diamond trade and today sells nearly 30 percent of all mined diamonds!

 De Beers argues that mined diamonds are better than lab-created diamonds for no reason other than a proclaimed and wildly exaggerated scarcity.
 In fact, mined diamonds are actually not very rare or special.

 At the same time, De Beers wants to exploit the growing societal consciousness and environmental awareness that is driving sales of the more sustainable diamond choice of lab-grown diamonds.

 In order to protect their lucrative sales of mined diamonds, De Beers created the Lightbox Jewelry brand to distance themselves from lab-grown diamonds while also profiting from the sustainable choice of lab-created diamonds.

 Lightbox Jewelry offers lab-grown diamonds at a low price by taking several shortcuts to keep costs down.
-Continue reading our updated 2023 Lightbox Jewelry review to learn how and why (and why we have slight increased their rating this year).
+Continue reading our updated 2023 Lightbox Jewelry review to learn how and why (and why we have slightly increased their rating this year).

 - Summary of Lightbox Jewelry Review